davidzimniok/Running-text-on-7-seg-displays/README.md

 ### ASCII validator module

-Module test with clock signal validity of ASCII character and if the character exist in our table created for decode binary data to 7 seg display signals.
-Module is created to identify uppercase letters and to convert lowercase to uppercase.
-Also passes number and dot, comma, question mark, exclation mark and white space.
+Module test with clock signal validity of ASCII character and if the character exists in our table created for decode binary data to 7-segment display signals.
+Module is created also to identify uppercase letters and to convert lowercase to uppercase.
+It can recognize numbers, dot, comma, question mark, exclation mark and white space too.
 Other characters are filtered out.
 The validity is shown by load signal at output.
 If bit array is valid signl will go to logic one and copy load signal from UART_RX.
 If not signal will be at 0.

 [Source code for ASCII validator module](src/ASCII_validator.vhd)